Alice-MacQueen/switchgrassGWAS/README.md

 ## Documentation

-The HTML documentation of the development version is available on [Github](https://alice-macqueen.github.io/switchgrassGWAS/).
+The HTML documentation for the development version is available on [Github](https://alice-macqueen.github.io/switchgrassGWAS/).